romnn/microgpusim/WIP.md

   - today

-    - commit and fix compilation on das and on CI
     - collect traces on das5 titanx
     - DEBUG: cache prefill with the simulator comparison to match simulator, there is this special curve to it